thaiduchyk/neat-pages/README.md

 In your javascript manifest put : ``` require neat_pages ```

-You only need to require the javascript if you use the AJAX functionnality.
+You only need to require the javascript if you use the AJAX functionality.

 That's it.